CAiSE 2019 Doctoral Consortium – Call for Papers

 Pierluigi Plebani, Politecnico di Milano, Italy

 Manfred Reichert, University of Ulm, Germany

-Hajo Reijers, VU University, Netherlands
+Hajo Reijers, University of Utrecht, Netherlands

 Andreas L. Opdahl, University of Bergen, Norway